keithjgrant/sidecar-beta/src/pages/drinks/egg-sour.md

   alt: "A creamy-looking egg sour, filling a small coupe glass to the brim"
   align: "50% 40%"
 tenBottleCandidate: true
-intro: One of my wintertime favorites
+intro: One of my wintertime favorites.
+Works best with higher quality brandy and orange liqueur.
 ---
 Add everything except nutmeg to a cocktail shaker.
 [Dry shake](/techniques/shaking/#dry-shaking); add ice and shake.
 [Double-strain](/techniques/straining/#double-straining) into a coupe glass.